 - For nonperiodic payments, the default withholding rate is 10%.
 You can choose to have a different rate by entering a rate between 0% and 100%.
-Generally, you can't choose less than 10% for payments to be delivered outside the United States and its territories. - □ I would like the default withholding rate
+Generally, you can't choose less than 10% for payments to be delivered outside the United States and it's territories. - For an eligible rollover distribution from an employer retirement plan, the default withholding rate is 20%.
+You can choose a rate greater than 20% but not less than 20%. - ☐ I would like the default withholding rate.

-□ I would like a rate of withholding that is different from the default withholding rate.
+☐ I would like a rate of withholding that is different from the default withholding rate.

-% Enter the rate (percent) as a whole number (enter a rate between 0% and 100%, no decimals)
+.% Enter the rate as a whole number (enter a rate between 0% and 100%, no decimals)